csreuter/csreuter.github.io/_posts/2024-01-02-the-rise-of-the-cdp-automation-application.md

 [Chris Thile - Another New World](https://www.youtube.com/watch?v=_n3wHljJQ4M)

 [^1]: Rigid for a reason because users are stupid and need it, ask any product manager
-[^2]: See [this excellent read](https://www.prefect.io/blog/brief-history-of-workflow-orchestration) on the history of this time period by Bill Palombi
+[^2]: See [this excellent read](https://www.prefect.io/blog/brief-history-of-workflow-orchestration) on the history of this time period by [Bill Palombi](http://palom.bi/about/)
 [^3]: Everything needed to create an application (infra, networking, UI frameworks, etc) is now super cheap and super easy to use
 [^4]: For more on platforms check out [this piece I wrote](https://chrisreuter.me/2023-04-26-platforms/)
+[^5]: Thanks to Bill for helping me round out the ending here